chb1229134130/ScriptsForEnvironmentInit/README.md

-Some Scripts For Environment Init
+Some Scripts For Environment Initialization

-WSL2.bat is for Windows WSL Init
+WSL2.bat is for Windows WSL Initialization

-InstallDockerUsingDockerAptRepository.sh is for Docker Init
+InstallDockerUsingDockerAptRepository.sh is for Docker Initialization